Pulsating Waterjet Cutting

 Overview

 This dataset contains detailed experimental data from a series of tests conducted to evaluate the performance of a pulsed water jet ablation system.
 The experiments aim to investigate the effects of various parameters on the ablation process when cutting through material composites such as PLA/Bone Cement and Bone.
+The experiments involve layers of different materials, including metal, plastic, and bone cement.
+The primary objective is to understand the material differentiation.

 Dataset Content